datadrivers/terraform-provider-nexus/docs/resources/anonymous.md

 page_title: "Resource nexus_anonymous"
 subcategory: "Other"
 description: |-
   !> This resource is deprecated.
-Please use the data source "nexussecurityanonymous" instead.
+Please use the resource "nexussecurityanonymous" instead.
   Use this resource to change the anonymous configuration of the nexus repository manager.
 ---
 # Resource nexus_anonymous
 !> This resource is deprecated.
-Please use the data source "nexus_security_anonymous" instead.
+Please use the resource "nexus_security_anonymous" instead.

 Use this resource to change the anonymous configuration of the nexus repository manager.